SotirisTouliopoulos/dingo/README.md

 # Pre- and post-sampling features to leverage flux sampling at both the strain and the community level

-#### A contribution for the Google Summer of Code 2024 program
+#### A contribution to the Google Summer of Code 2024 program

 ## Overall

-#### A summary of the implemented methods, merged into the dingo library:
+#### This document summarizes the methods implemented and integrated into the dingo library:

-- preprocess for the reduction of metabolic models.
+- Preprocess for the reduction of metabolic models.
-- inference of pairwise correlated reactions.
+- Inference of pairwise correlated reactions.
-- visualization of a steady-states correlation matrix.
+- Visualization of a steady-states correlation matrix.
-- clustering of a steady-states correlation matrix.
+- Clustering of a steady-states correlation matrix.
-- construction of a weighted graph of the model's reactions with the correlation coefficients as weights.
+- Construction of a weighted graph of the model's reactions with the correlation coefficients as weights.

 ## Preprocess

-- Large metabolic models contain many reactions and metabolites.
+- Large metabolic models contain numerous reactions and metabolites.
-- Sampling in the flux space of such models requires an increased computational time due to the higher number of dimensions.
+- Sampling the flux space of such models requires significant computational time due to the high dimensionsionality.
-- Preprocessing of models can deal with this problem, as it removes certain reactions and thus decreases dimensional space.
+- Model preprocessing can mitigate this issue by removing certain reactions, thus reducing the dimensional space.
 - [These features derive from the 1st pull request.](https://github.com/GeomScale/dingo/pull/100)

-#### The concept of reduction in metabolic models is illustrated in the following figure created with BioRender <a href="#ref-1">[1]</a>:
+#### The concept of reduction in metabolic models is illustrated in the figure below created with BioRender <a href="#ref-1">[1]</a>:

 ![Network Reduction Concept](/img/reduction.png)